SciML/Surrogates.jl/docs/src/kriging.md

 Having built a surrogate, we can now use it to search for minima in our original function `f`.

-To optimize using our surrogate, we call `surrogate_optimize` method.
+To optimize using our surrogate, we call `surrogate_optimize!` method.
 We choose to use Stochastic RBF as the optimization technique and again Sobol sampling as the sampling technique.

 ```@example kriging_tutorial1d
-surrogate_optimize(
+surrogate_optimize!(
     f, SRBF(), lower_bound, upper_bound, kriging_surrogate, SobolSample())

 scatter(x, y, label = "Sampled points", ylims = (-7, 7), legend = :top)